dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 public static T GetElement<T>(this Vector128<T> vector, int index) where T : struct
 ```

 But it would not be an optimal solution.
-We should rather extract the most significant bits:
+We should instead extract the most significant bits:

 ```cs
 uint mostSignificantBits = equals.ExtractMostSignificantBits();